 - Along With The Gods: The Two Worlds: When a person dies, they're obligated to go through 7 trials judging how they lived their lives.
 Each trial is overseen by the god in charge of that particular section of Hell.
 They examine different aspects of a spirit's life as guardians and prosecutors argue for or against the spirit.
 In the end, the spirit's fate is completely up to the god.

 - The Devil and Daniel Webster was made into a brilliant film version in 1941, also known as All That Money Can Buy, with a screenplay by Benet.

-- The Barsoom Project, sequel to Larry Niven's Dream Park, features a sequence where the Player Characters are put on trial by the manifestations of humanity's sins and crimes as defined by the literal themepark version of the Eskimo religion.
+- The Dream Park novel The Barsoom Project features a sequence in which the Player Characters are put on trial by the manifestations of humanity's sins and crimes as defined by the literal theme park version of the Eskimo religion.

 - In the Xanth book Heaven Cent, Prince Dolph has to protect the skeleton Grace'l Ossein from one of these, though it's less a jury of the damned and more a jury of characters met earlier in the book.

 - A Father Dowling Mysteries episode had Father Frank Dowling being the defending counsel in such a situation.

 - The Ghost and Mrs. Muir episode "Not So Faust".
 After Claymore tries to cheat Mrs. Muir, the captain decides to teach him a lesson by giving him a dream about an old enemy of his, the Devil, who puts him on trial before a panel of three judges: Nero, Blackbeard, and Jesse James.